One Young Man

 Pennsylvania, USA

-Confusion turned to shock as I realized that my wallet, with my medical cards, driver’s license, theme park pass, two credit cards and $200 in cash were missing.
+Confusion turned to shock as I realized that my wallet — with my medical cards, driver’s license, theme park pass, two credit cards, and $200 in cash — was missing.
 In a panic, I ran back to the security checkpoint for help.
 All I had left was a boarding pass and $100 in theme park money.
 My trip would have to be canceled.

-After calling my husband to have him pick me up, I had a second thought.
+After calling my husband to pick me up, I had a second thought.
 I asked him to wait 30 minutes for another call, just in case someone turned in my wallet.

 When I opened my wallet, everything was intact, including my money.
 I didn’t even have a chance to give him a reward.